jonathan-vella/what-the-caf/learning_path_modules/03_Migrate_Like_a_Pro/README.md

 - A hands-on lab **step-by-step** guide is available [here](https://github.com/jonathan-vella/MCW-Line-of-business-application-migration/tree/master)
 - A high-level **architecture diagram** for this lab is available [here.](/learning_path_modules/03_migrate_like_a_pro/media/azmgiratelab_architecture.png)
-- The default username for the lab VM (SmartHotelHost) is "demosuer"; the password is "demo!pass123".
+- The username for the lab VM (SmartHotelHost) is "demosuer"; the password is "demo!pass123".
+- The username for SQL Server Database is "sa"; the password is "demo!pass123".

 > Note: If **outbound RDP** connectivity is not allowed from your current location, you can either opt to peer networks (SmartHotelVNet <-> smarthotelhostvnet) or deploy Azure Bastion in the same VNET where your host is deployed. **Azure Bastion deployment time is of circa 20mins.**